To prevent my cancer from returning, I was advised to eat more beans. No one ever mentioned booze.

 Alcohol can cause cancer.
 That’s the takeaway from Mother Jones senior reporter Stephanie Mencimer’s blockbuster piece that weaves together her own breast cancer diagnosis and the disturbing history of the alcohol industry downplaying the carcinogenic effects of drinking.
-For Bite podcast, I caught up with Stephanie to talk about drinking during her teen years in Utah, how the liquor industry courts women, and why doctors still aren’t warning patients about the dangers of booze.
+For Bite podcast, host Kiera Butler caught up with Stephanie to talk about drinking during her teen years in Utah, how the liquor industry courts women, and why doctors still aren’t warning patients about the dangers of booze.

 Mother Jones: How did you discover the link between drinking and cancer?

 Stephanie Mencimer: I was diagnosed with lobular invasive carcinoma in April last year, and it came as a bit of a shock.
 I don’t think anyone gets cancer and thinks, “Yeah, I saw that coming.”
 Being a journalist, I thought, “Well, I wonder why this is happening to me.”
-It wasn’t because I was angry or bitter or anything, but I was just curious to know where I fit in in the bigger picture.
+It wasn’t because I was angry or bitter or anything, but I was just curious to know where I fit in the bigger picture.
 What are the risk factors for this disease that I now have?
-I started just googling, of course, and I look at all the risk factors.
+I started just Googling, of course, and I looked at all the risk factors.
 I went down the list, and the biggest risk factor was age.
 The average age of a breast cancer diagnosis is 62.

 That was a lot older than I was at the time.
 I didn’t think that was my risk factor.
 Taking hormone replacement therapy after menopause was also a big one, and I hadn’t hit menopause yet and had never taken those drugs.
-As I went through the list, there were a couple other things in there, like how early you start your period as a kid and how late you go to menopause and all that stuff.
+As I went through the list, there were a couple other things in there, like how early you start your period as a kid and how late you got to menopause and all that stuff.
 Then there was this one that really stuck out, and it was alcohol consumption.

 I had no idea that alcohol was something that contributed to breast cancer.
 I was interested to know why I didn’t know.
 It wasn’t so much that I thought, “Oh, this has to be it.
 This is what caused my cancer.”
 I just wanted to know why I never found out about it until I got cancer and how is that possible.
 That’s what set me on the course of this research.